crate/crate-tutorials/docs/generate-time-series/index.rst

 ways to generate time series data by sampling the systems running on your local computer.

-This collection of tutorials will show you how to generate your own time series data and write it to CrateDB using the client of your choice.
+This collection of tutorials will show you how to generate mock time series data about the `International Space Station`_ (ISS) and write it to CrateDB using the client of your choice.

 .. rubric:: Table of contents